What Is Photosynthesis Waste Product?

 What Are The Two Waste Products Or By Products Of Photosynthesis?

-Photosynthesis converts carbon dioxide and water into oxygen and glucose.
-Glucose is used as food by the plant and oxygen is a by-product.
-Cellular respiration converts oxygen and glucose into water and carbon dioxide.
-Water and carbon dioxide are by- products and ATP is energy that is transformed from the process.
+Photosynthesis is a process in plants that turns carbon dioxide and water into oxygen and glucose.
+The plant uses glucose as food, and oxygen is released as a waste product.
+Cellular respiration is another process that converts oxygen and glucose back into water and carbon dioxide.
+In this process, water and carbon dioxide are the waste products, and energy in the form of ATP is produced.